-- (1) Reimbursement of reasonable out-of-pocket expenses directly related to the specific externship is permitted, but only to the extent that reimbursement is not taxable to the student. - (2) Examples of reimbursable expenses include: - (a) Local transportation costs such as bus fare, subway fare, parking, and mileage; - (b) Transportation to and from an externship that is not local; or - (c) The reasonable cost of meals and housing to the extent that the student can establish that those costs exceed what the student was paying at the location of the law school. - (3) Examples of expenses that are not reimbursable include: - (a) The cost of owning a car, including registration, insurance, and depreciation; - (b) The basic cost of meals and housing; or - (c) Stipends. - 6.
-Joint-degree and dual-degree students must receive prior approval from the joint-degree or dualdegree program director, or the director's designee, in addition to the full-time externship program director's approval, before enrolling in a full-time externship program. - 7.
+- g.
+Receive compensation for work performed in an externship course for which academic credit is granted, with the following exception: - (1) Reimbursement of reasonable out-of-pocket expenses directly related to the specific externship is permitted, but only to the extent that reimbursement is not taxable to the student. - (2) Examples of reimbursable expenses include: - (a) Local transportation costs such as bus fare, subway fare, parking, and mileage; - (b) Transportation to and from an externship that is not local: or - (c) The reasonable cost of meals and housing to the extent that the student can establish that those costs exceed what the student was paying at the location of the law school. - (3) Examples of expenses that are not reimbursable include: - (a) The cost of owning a car, including registration, insurance, and depreciation; - (b) The basic cost of meals and housing; or - (c) Stipends. - h.
+Students enrolled in full-time externship or semester in practice courses may take up to three additional credits if the additional credits are approved before the externship semester begins by both the Director of JD Externships and the supervising attorney or judge with whom the student will work in the field. - 6.
+Joint-degree and dual-degree students must receive prior approval from the joint-degree or dual-degree program director, or the director's designee, in addition to the full-time externship program director's approval, before enrolling in a full-time externship program. - 7.
 The number of credits available for a part-time externship shall be determined by the externship director, or director's designee, in consultation with the mentor at the time of approval of the externship.
 Any number of credits from four to six may be set, depending upon the amount of student time required by the project, such credit to be figured at the rate of three hours of student time per week per credit.
-A load greater than six credits requires approval of the Deputy Vice Dean for Academic Affairs (after consultation between said Dean and the director of the part-time externship program).
+A load greater than six credits requires approval of the Vice Dean for (after consultation between said Dean and the director of the part-time externship program).
 Such approval shall not ordinarily be granted.